opensearch-project/documentation-website/_observing-your-data/trace/trace-analytics-jaeger.md

 ## Services

 You can also view the individual error rates and latency for each individual service.
-Go to **Observability > Trace analytics > Services**.
+Go to **Observability > Trace Analytics > Services**.
 In **Services**, you can see the average latency, error rate, throughput and trace for each service in the list.

 ![Services list]({{site.url}}{{site.baseurl}}/images/trace-analytics/services-jaeger.png)